MANDATORY REQUIREMENT FOR

 Secure Booking: Your details are safe with industry-standard SSL protection.

+You can read the entire licensing process in detail here.
 In summary, after successfully passing the SIA Security Guard licence course with one of our training providers, you can apply for the SIA Security Guard badge.
 The current cost of the licence is £220 and is paid directly to the SIA.
 The licence is valid for 3 years.
 The licencing process is as follows: